 MP for Croydon East

-Natasha Irons is a Labour (Co-op) MP for Croydon East, elected on 4 July 2024.
-She currently serves on the Culture, Media and Sport Committee (from October 2024) and has previously sat on committees linked to the Public Office (Accountability) Bill and the Mental Health Bill, reflecting engagement with public services and accountability.
+Natasha Irons is the Labour (Co-op) MP for Croydon East, elected in 2024.
+She currently sits on the Culture, Media and Sport Committee and has previously served on committees for the Mental Health Bill and public office accountability, reflecting an interest in governance and social policy.

 Generated 21 February 2026